 The Oil and Gas sector is what Tanzania has not taped on yet.
 Both foreign and local investors can key into the Oil and gas sector in Tanzania and watch their investments grow.

 Here are some areas investors can key into in the oil and gas sector

 - Products Marketing

 - Petroleum transportation

-- Development of local alternatives for imported items such as medium pressure valve, pumps, shallow drilling equipment, drilling mud, bits fittings, drilling cements, detonators, steel castings, magnetic tapes and more.
+- Development of local alternatives for imported items such as medium pressure valves, pumps, shallow drilling equipment, drilling mud, bits fittings, drilling cement, detonators, steel castings, magnetic tapes, and more.

 - Construction and Installation